 Report No. 353

 Simaan, Amir; Winter, George; and Peköz, Teoman, "Buckling of diaphragm-braced columns of unsymmetrical sections and application to wall studs design" (1973).
-Center for Cold-Formed Steel Structures Library.
+CCFSS Library (1939 - present).
 86.